 As the coronavirus started spreading across the US, in different states food truck businesses had to limit their operations or close.
 The popularity of food trucks has been growing for the last several years.
-More people were thinking about how to start a food truck and quit their boring jobs.
+More people were thinking about writing a food truck business plan, starting a food truck business, and quit their boring jobs.
 Now, some doubt the viability of this business while others think it has high chances to survive as they initially don’t have dining rooms.

 We talked to Desmond Mays, owner of Champ Ian Food Truck, Houston, the U.S. He started his food truck 2 month before the coronavirus began to spread across the U.S. His business has quickly gotten everyone’s attention in the Houston/Katy Texas area and worldwide-known Rappers & NFL Players and Coaches were putting in requests for upcoming catering events.